DarkKirb/homepage/source/_posts/Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge.md

 {% image Pokemon-Gen-1-Living-Pokedex-Journey-Boulder-Badge/viridian-forest.webp %}
 {
     "widths": [[768, 256], [769, 512]],
     "alt": "Viridian Forest in-game.
 There are numerous trees and a grassy path and a not grassy path.
-In the middle is the main character, their Pikachu, and below that is another trainer."
+In the middle is the main character, their Pikachu, and below that is another trainer.", "pixelArt": true
 }
 {% endimage %}